-2.4.1 The lead applicant, viz. universities funded by the University Grants Committee (UGC), should open a separate risk-free interest-bearing bank account (project bank account) with a licensed bank registered under the Banking Ordinance (Cap.
-155) under its name specifically for processing all receipts and payments of all ITF projects, and assign a unique account code specifically for processing all receipts and payments of each project.
+- 2.4.1 The lead applicant, viz. universities funded by the University Grants Committee (UGC), should open a separate risk-free interest-bearing bank account (project bank account) with a licensed bank registered under the Banking Ordinance (Cap.
+155) under its name specifically for processing all receipts and payments of all ITF projects, and assign a unique account code specifically for processing all receipts and payments of each project. - 2.4.2 Unless otherwise specified in the project agreements, all interest income generated in the risk-free interest-bearing project bank account should be credited to the project account and returned to the Government upon completion of the project or termination of the project agreement.